-In response to NERC standard FAC-013-2, the ISO documented the methodology used to determine transfer limits.
-This document has been updated to reference this Guide and is included as Appendix I – Methodology Document for the Assessment of Transfer CapabilityAppendix I.
+In response to NERC standard FAC-013-2, Assessment of Transfer Capability for the Near-Term Transmission Planning Horizon, the ISO documented the methodology used to determine transfer limits.
+This document has been updated to reference this Guide and is included as Appendix I – Methodology Document for the Assessment of Transfer Capability.

 System Conditions

-NPCC’s Regional Reliability Reference Directory #1 requires in Section 3.0 R7.1 that planning entities include modeling of conditions that “stress” the system when conducting reliability assessments:
+NPCC Directory #1 (Section 3.0, R7.1) requires planning entities include modeling of conditions that “stress” the system when conducting reliability assessments:

 “Credible combinations of system conditions which stress the system shall be modeled including load forecast, inter-Area and intra-Area transfers, transmission configuration, active and reactive resources, generation availability and other dispatch scenarios.
 All reclosing facilities shall be assumed in service unless it is known that such facilities will be rendered inoperative.”

-ISO-NE’s Planning Procedure PP 3, “ Reliability Standards for the New England Area Bulk Power Supply System” also states in Section 3 - Area Transmission Requirements, that studies be conducted assuming conditions that “reasonably stress” the system:
+PP 3 also states in Section 3, that studies be conducted assuming conditions that “reasonably stress” the system:

-“With due allowance for generator maintenance and forced outages, design studies will assume power flow conditions with applicable transfers, load, and resource conditions that reasonably stress the system.
-Transfers of power to and from another Area, as well as within New England, shall be considered in the design of inter-Area and intra-Area transmission facilities.”
+“The design shall assume power flow conditions with applicable transfers, loads, and resource conditions that reasonably stress the system.”

 In each case, an assumption that considers stressed system conditions with respect to transfer levels must be included in reliability studies.
-ISO-NE has the primary responsibility for interpreting these general descriptions.
+The ISO has the primary responsibility for interpreting these general descriptions.

-Additionally, these requirements are confirmed by ISO-NE’s PP 5-3, “Guidelines for Conducting and Evaluating Proposed Plan Application Analysis,” which sets forth the testing parameters for the required PPA approval under Section I.3.9 of ISO-NE’s Tariff.
-PP 5-3 requires that “intra-area transfers will be simulated at or near their established limits (in the direction to produce ‘worst cases’ results).”
+Additionally, these requirements are confirmed by PP 5-3, which sets forth the testing parameters for the required PPA approval under Section I.3.9 of the Tariff.
+PP 5-3 requires that “intra-Area transfers will be simulated at or near their established limits (in the direction to produce ‘worst cases’ results).”
 Given the reliability standard obligations as well as the requirements for the PPA approval of any transmission upgrade, reasonably stressed transfer conditions that simulate interfaces at or near their defined limits are used in determining the transmission system needs.

 Stressed Transfer Levels

 The system is designed to preserve existing range of transfer capabilities.
-This is a requirement defined in ISO-NE Planning Procedure PP 5-3, the Reliability Standards for the New England Area Bulk Power Supply System and is a fundamental objective of the minimum interconnection standard.
+This is a requirement defined in PP 5-3 and is a fundamental objective of the minimum interconnection standard.
 In order to meet this requirement, interfaces that may affect the area under study are modeled with transfer levels that cover the full range of existing capabilities.
-The review of interface stresses includes an evaluation of each interface internal to New England as well as interfaces between New England and adjacent control areas to determine the set of interfaces that may have a significant impact on the results of studies for the study area.
+The review of interface stresses includes an evaluation of each interface internal to New England as well as interfaces between New England and adjacent Control Areas to determine the set of interfaces that may have a significant impact on the results of studies for the study area.
 Interfaces that are not directly connected to a study area but may have a significant effect on the study area interface are considered “coincident interfaces”.
 The procedures for selecting transfer levels for study area interfaces and coincident interfaces are provided below.

 There may be a need to increase transfer capabilities as generation patterns shift across the system.
 General system trends in the direction of flow and magnitude may change dramatically over time.
 Some examples of conditions in which transfer capabilities requirements have changed include:

-The Connecticut area used to export across the Connecticut interface to eastern New England over many hours, but significant load growth and the outage of the nuclear units changed this to an import
+The Connecticut area used to export across the Connecticut interface to eastern New England over many hours, but significant load growth and the outage of the nuclear units changed this to an import.